Glycerophospholipid: Nomenclature and stereochemistry

-In general, glycerophospholipids use a "sn" notation, which stands for stereospecific numbering.
+In general, glycerophospholipids use an "sn" notation, which stands for stereospecific numbering.
 When the letters "sn" appear in the nomenclature, by convention the hydroxyl group of the second carbon of glycerol (2-sn) is on the left on a Fischer projection.
 The numbering follows the one of Fischer's projections, being 1-sn the carbon at the top and 3-sn the one at the bottom.

 The advantage of this particular notation is that the spatial configuration (D or L) of the glycero-molecule is determined intuitively by the residues on the positions sn-1 and sn-3.

 For example sn-glycero-3-phosphoric acid and sn-glycero-1-phosphoric acid are enantiomers.

 Most vegetable oils have unsaturated fatty acids in the sn-2 position, with saturated fatty acids in the 1-sn and/or 3-sn position.
-Animal fats more often have saturated fatty acids in the 2-sn, with unsaturated fatty acids in the 1-sn and/or sn3 position.
+Animal fats more often have saturated fatty acids in the 2-sn, with unsaturated fatty acids in the 1-sn and/or 3-sn position.